Balazs Szabo: Knock in the Night

 In 2006, on the 50th anniversary of the Hungarian revolution, Szabo published Knock in the Night, a memoir based on his experiences under Soviet Communist occupation prior to and up to his solo escape after the defeat of the revolution in 1956.
 In this conflict the Hungarian freedom fighters suffered 50,000 dead or wounded by the Soviets.
-The book gives a gripping historical account of growing up under Communist rule.
+The book gives an account of growing up under Communist rule.
 It was enthusiastically endorsed by Mr. Lee Iacocca, former CEO of Chrysler.
 In 2013 Refugee Press became Knock in the Night's new publisher.

-Current activities
+Later life

 Balazs lived the remainder of his life in Hillsborough, North Carolina, outside of Chapel Hill, NC, where he raised funds for The Balazs Artist Discovery Museum NC. org, also be located in Hillsborough.
 This museum launched careers of undiscovered North Carolinian artists, providing inspiration for a book by Balazs, "Rich Artist Poor Artist."
 The 3,500 sq ft. temporary eco-friendly art museum in its current seed location, will include a gallery, library, art studio.

-Balazs Szabo passed away on January 5, 2022.
+Balazs Szabo died on January 5, 2022.